Adam-Chamberlain/Pokemon-Teambuilding-Helper/README.md

 This is the "Teams" tab, which is the only place data is manually inputted.
 This is where users put their teams and change the team name and format.
 It can support up to 15 different teams, which can be swapped between at any time.

 - "Cpt" stands for Captain, which are Pokemon that can use specific mechanics that exist in some games, such as the ability to change its type or gain a single-use move that does much more damage.
 In these cases, their name and image on the Home tab turn yellow using conditional formatting to easily differentiate them.
 - In many scenarios, teams must be created on a budget, and Pokemon are priced based on how strong they are.
 The "Cost" column lets users easily calculate how many points they have remaining based on a specific budget.
+(In the example, 90)

 ![image](https://github.com/Adam-Chamberlain/Pokemon-Teambuilding-Helper/assets/173857433/df6e9a19-c9dc-46a0-ab2f-d41284e938ea)